microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-chat.md

 #### Notification payloads for user-specific properties

 When you provide the query string parameter **notifyOnUserSpecificProperties** with value `true` during subscription creation, two types of payloads with different sets of information are sent to the subscriber.
-One type contains user-specific properties, while the other doesn't contain user-specific properties.
+One type contains user-specific properties; the other doesn't contain user-specific properties.

-> **Note**: The query string parameter **notifyOnUserSpecificProperties** is only supported for chat subscriptions in user context.
-It is only supported for subscriptions to a particular chat or subscriptions at the user level.
+> **Note**: The query string parameter **notifyOnUserSpecificProperties** is supported only for chat subscriptions in user context, specifically for subscriptions to a particular chat or at the user level.

 The following payload describes the information sent in the request for notifications containing user-specific properties.